Couples in Summer - Together But Not Messy

 Beach in summer

 Meanwhile, your family is a group of people you don’t get a choice in.
-In general, we’re most tolerant with the people in our direct family unit (mother, father, brothers, sisters, cousins, etc), than our partners, who we’re more demanding of.
+In general, we’re more tolerant with the people in our direct family unit (mother, father, brothers, sisters, cousins, etc), than our partners, who we’re more demanding of.

 How do vacations affect a couple?

 Summer and vacation time cause some very important changes in your routine.
-During most of the year you have schedules, routines, tasks (children, work), and the couple is on the back burner.
+During most of the year, you have schedules, routines, tasks (children, work), and the couple is on the back burner.
 So you work more like a team than a couple in a romantic sense.

 Once the summer comes, the couple becomes the first priority, since it’s when you have the most free time to spend together.
-Then being a couple becomes priority and you dedicate more time and attention to it, which means you’ll have moments of friction.
+Then being a couple becomes a priority and you dedicate more time and attention to it, which means you’ll have moments of friction.
 And if you don’t process them the right way, they might end up causing conflicts or problems.

 Problem nº1: “It’s like my partner is annoying me”

 This problem comes up because you’re so used to breathing in your own “fresh air” or worrying more about yourself and your obligations.
-But then you become “forced” to give up part of your personal time and space to your partner.
+But then you become “forced” to give up part of your time and space to your partner.

-To put it another way, you don’t spend much time with your partner during the year because of your work, social life, and kids, if you have them.
+To put it another way, you don’t spend much time with your partner during the year because of your work, social life, and kids if you have them.

 But during summer vacations you’re in a situation where you have to spend a lot of time with your partner and you might not be used to it.

-Even people who spend a lot of time together and work well together during the year have their own habits and interests.
+Even people who spend a lot of time together and work well together during the year have their habits and interests.
 You might satisfy all your individual needs during the year, but during summer vacations, when you spend more time with your partner, you have to see to their interests and needs too.

 It’s normal for you to experience some discomfort with this.
 But you have to process it the right way so you don’t see your partner as someone who “annoys you,” because they won’t let you do things “you always do.”